 Estimated reading time: 4.9 minutes

 Maybe you want to increase memberships, extend your services or generate a buzz online.
-Regardless of your goals, there are tools and investments at your fingertips.
+Regardless of your goals, there are many tools and investments at your fingertips.
 High-quality facilities and water education are essential for business.
 For improvements that satisfy your swimmers and staff though, it’s important to create a culture of learning and fun and provide a deep-impact service that’s sustainable long-term.

 Here’s how to get started.

 When was the last time you updated your website?

 If it’s been a couple of years, it probably needs a revamp.
 Build your online presence with a user-friendly website and write copy tailored to your customers and major search engines like Google.

 Without mastering digital assets like SEO (Search Engine Optimisation), your swim school misses out on valuable business and organic traffic.